Roosje Glaser: Dancing and betrayal

-In 1941 Roosje Glaser's husband Leo reports her Jewish identity to the ‘Kulturkammer’.
+In 1941 Roosje Glaser's ex-husband Leo reports her Jewish identity to the ‘Kulturkammer’.
 She is forced to close her thriving dance schools immediately.
 Roosje Glaser's passion, however, does not allow her to become inactive.
 Illegally, she continues the dance school in the attic of her house.
 Suddenly betrayal comes again.
 In the spring of 1942, Leo Crielaars and his brother Marinus Crielaars betray Roosje to the commissioner of police and the mayor, for not wearing a star of David on her clothes.
 She is arrested and handed over to the SS.
 After six weeks in jail she is set free again.

 Towards the end of the dance season Roosje Glaser wants to organize an end-of-season ball.
 However, due to Leo's and Marinus’ betrayal, everybody in town knows she is Jewish and Jews are not allowed to hire a ballroom.
 Doing nothing is not her style so she organizes an alternative end-of-season ball.
 She meets her students at the railway station in the morning and they cycle into the countryside where they dance and have fun in a remote recreation area with a wood-built cafeteria.

 Shortly after this final ball, she is given orders to report to a Dutch concentration camp voluntarily but she refuses.
 She changes her identity by stealing a passport from one of her non-Jewish students and sticks her own picture in it.
 Since people know her in her own town she decides to move to another town.
 She gets an address from her former lover Kees and for a while, using her new identity, she lives in a boarding house run by a Dutchman who is a member of the Nazi party and is married to a German woman.
 All of a sudden Kees betrays her for money and tries to steal the cash she has set aside to pay for room and board.
 Then disaster hits.
 She is arrested at gunpoint by a Dutch policeman and a frightening time in concentration camps begins.